-- Cardiac Rehabilitation Medical evaluation, training, supervised exercise and psychosocial support to care for you after a cardiac event (heart problem).
-Benefits do not include home programs, ongoing conditioning, or maintenance services. - Chemotherapy Treatment of an illness by chemical or biological antineoplastic agents.
+Cardiac Rehabilitation - Medical evaluation, training, supervised exercise and psychosocial support to care for you after a cardiac event (heart problem).
+Benefits do not include home programs, ongoing conditioning, or maintenance services.

+- Chemotherapy Treatment of an illness by chemical or biological antineoplastic agents.
 See the section "Prescription Drugs Administered by a Medical Provider" for more details. - Dialysis Services for acute renal failure and chronic (end-stage) renal disease, including hemodialysis, home intermittent peritoneal dialysis (IPD), home continuous cycling peritoneal dialysis (CCPD), and home continuous ambulatory peritoneal dialysis (CAPD).
 Covered Services include dialysis treatments in an outpatient dialysis Facility.
 Covered Services also include home dialysis and training for you and the person who will help you with home self-dialysis. - Infusion Therapy Nursing, durable medical equipment and Prescription Drug that are delivered and administered to you through an I.V. in your home.
 Also includes: Total Parenteral Nutrition (TPN), enteral nutrition therapy, antibiotic therapy, pain care and chemotherapy.
 May include injections (intramuscular, subcutaneous, continuous subcutaneous).
 See the section "Prescription Drugs Administered by a Medical Provider" for more details.
-Benefits will not be covered for durable medical equipment or laboratory services by an Out-of-Network Provider.

-- Pulmonary Rehabilitation Includes outpatient short-term respiratory care to restore your health after an illness or injury. - Cognitive rehabilitation therapy Only when Medically Necessary following a post-traumatic brain injury or cerebral vascular accident. - Radiation Therapy Treatment of an illness by x-ray, radium, or radioactive isotopes.
+Benefits will not be covered for durable medical equipment or laboratory services by an Out-of-Network Provider. - Pulmonary Rehabilitation Includes outpatient short-term respiratory care to restore your health after an illness or injury. - Radiation Therapy Treatment of an illness by x-ray, radium, or radioactive isotopes.
 Covered Services include treatment (teletherapy, brachytherapy and intraoperative radiation, photon or high energy particle sources), materials and supplies used in therapy, and treatment planning. - Respiratory Therapy Includes the use of dry or moist gases into the lungs, nonpressurized inhalation treatment; intermittent positive pressure breathing treatment, air or oxygen, with or without nebulized medication, continuous positive pressure ventilation (CPAP); continuous negative pressure ventilation (CNP); chest percussion; therapeutic use of medical gases or Prescription Drugs in the form of aerosols, and equipment such as resuscitators, oxygen tents, and incentive spirometers; bronchopulmonary drainage and breathing exercises.